- Treatment Options

 There are three primary ways doctors deliver brachytherapy:

-Pulsed-dose brachytherapy requires a hospital stay.
+- Pulsed-dose brachytherapy (PDR) requires a hospital stay.
 At the start of the stay, doctors place an applicator device in or near the tumor.
 A machine then sends the radioactive pellets into the applicator for roughly 10-15 minutes every hour for about two days.
 The procedure may be repeated after a few weeks.

 Brachytherapy side effects